davwhite/simplevis/README.md

 # simple vision
 Simple sample computer vision demo for edge devices.
 This sample application is built around the yolov5 pre-trained model for object detection in a image and/or video.

-## Release 1.1.1
-- Create incoming if not exist
-- Fix model image
-- Deployment for Openshift

 ## Release 1.1.0
 - Updated README.md
 - Added upload alternative for image capture